Skip to Content

 7. Seal jars with metal lids and refrigerate.

-Seal the jars and refrigerate.
-You can also leave them in a pantry for up to 2 months.
+Seal the jars and refrigerate for up to 6 months.
+The peppers will soften over time, so it is best to use them soon, or add a pickle crisper for long term storage.
 The vinegar is highly acidic, acting as a preservative for the fresh peppers.

 Calvin Thumbnail